opeyemi-okunmuyide/power-bi-saas-subscription-cohort-analysis/README.md

 - Power BI
 - Power Query
 - DAX
-- Data Modeling
 - Data Visualization

 ---

 ## Dataset

+The dataset used in this project was obtained from Kaggle.

+**Source:** *SaaS Subscription & Churn Analytics Dataset*

-The dataset contains SaaS subscription information including:
+It contains SaaS subscription information including:

 - Subscription ID
 - Customer ID